hwong103/bayesian-ab-tester/SUPABASE_SETUP.md

 1. In your Supabase project, go to the SQL Editor
 2. Run the SQL script from `supabase_schema.sql` to create the necessary tables and policies

+## Enabling Anonymous Authentication

+1. In your Supabase project, go to Authentication > Settings
+2. Find the "Enable Anonymous Sign-ins" option
+3. Toggle it to "Enabled"
+4. Click "Save"

+This step is crucial for the Bayesian A/B Test Calculator to work properly, as it uses anonymous authentication to create a unique user ID for each browser.

 ## Configuring the Application

 1. In your Supabase project, go to Project Settings > API